Updated on September 14th, 2023

 This error can be easily avoided by using the -O tmp_table_size=# option in the MySQL database to increase the temporary table size.
 Furthermore, you also have the option to initiate the MySQL database with the –big-table command to avoid this error afterward.
 Similarly, all the common errors in MySQL can be resolved using a command after knowing about the error.

 When the MySQL database fails to create a temporary file, it generates this error in the below form.

 You can fix this error by using the –tmpdir=path command in MySQL.
 In addition to that, you can also attach the below command to your database to avoid this error.

 There is a proper order of calling the commands in the MySQL database.
 However, if you call the client commands in the wrong order, you are left with this Out of Sync error.

 Any command that needs a command before it for execution will show this error if you skip its previous command.
 For example, mysql_use_result( ) is a command that needs to be put in between the commands that return data.
-If you skip this command, it will give you the out-of-sync error that is also one of the common errors in MySQL.
+If you skip this command, it will give you the out-of-sync error which is also one of the common errors in MySQL.

 It can be identified as below.